Superconductivity model for a spin-vortex checkerboard: Bogoliubov transformations

 and $\phi_{a}$ and $\phi_{c}$ are complex phases --- all to be found by the energy minimization.

-We now complete the following steps: (i) we substitute the above canonical transformation for {\it a}- and {\it c}-states (\ref{eq:BTaeststes}-\ref{eq:BTcoststes}) into Hamiltonian (\ref{eq:FTac}), then (ii) obtain the energy of the system by summing over the thermal averages of the diagonal terms --- the result is given in Appendix \eqref{eq:energywphase}--- and then (iii) minimize the resulting energy with respect to the choice of phases $\phi_{a}(\mathbf{k})$ and $\phi_{c}(\mathbf{k})$, which, as explained in Appendix A gives conditions:
+We now complete the following steps: (i) substituting the above canonical transformation for {\it a}- and {\it c}-states (\ref{eq:BTaeststes}-\ref{eq:BTcoststes}) into Hamiltonian (\ref{eq:FTac}), then (ii) obtaining the energy of the system by summing over the thermal averages of the diagonal terms --- the result is given in Appendix~\ref{ap:total} by Eq.\eqref{eq:energywphase}--- and then (iii) minimizing the resulting energy with respect to the choice of phases $\phi_{a}(\mathbf{k})$ and $\phi_{c}(\mathbf{k})$.
+As explained in Appendix~\ref{ap:total}, these steps lead to conditions: